About the Centre for Health Economics

 In 2007, the University of York was awarded the Queen’s Anniversary Prize for Higher and Further Education, in recognition of the contribution health economics research has made to the way society thinks about health and health care over the last 25 years.

 Teaching and training

 There are a number of PhD students based at CHE, supervised by our staff and registered either in the Department of Economics and Related Studies or in the Department of Health Sciences.
-We run an active visitor programme, hosting around 20 visitors each year from all over the world.
+We run an active visitor programme, hosting visitors each year from all over the world.
 We offer the CHE Research Fellowship, and invite applications from researchers wishing to visit CHE in order to produce a collaborative piece of research, welcoming experienced career researchers and early career researchers.